Tony Podesta: Early campaigns

 While studying at MIT in 1968, Podesta left school to work on the presidential campaign of Senator Eugene McCarthy, for whom he did field work and ran the scheduling advance operation in California and other states.
 After McCarthy lost the Democratic nomination to Hubert Humphrey, Podesta organized students on behalf of the Humphrey-Muskie campaign.

-McCarthy was the first of several losing Democrat politicians that Podesta campaigned for.
+McCarthy was the first of several losing Democratic politicians that Podesta campaigned for.
 Others included Joe Duffey for the U.S. Senate in Connecticut in 1970, Ed Muskie and then George McGovern for president in 1972, Ted Kennedy in 1980, Walter Mondale's presidential campaign in 1984, and Michael Dukakis in 1988, the same year the Podesta brothers founded their lobbying firm.

 Career in lobbying and activism

 In 1981, Tony Podesta became a founding president of People for the American Way, a secular liberal group started by television producer Norman Lear.
 He led the group until 1987.

 Podesta's lobbying firm, the Podesta Group, had more than $40 million in annual revenue at its peak at the time of the Obama administration.

 In 1988 Tony and John Podesta founded Podesta Associates, which became PodestaMattoon when Republican Daniel Mattoon joined the team in 2001.
 The name was again changed to the Podesta Group when Mattoon left in 2006.

-By 2015, the Podesta Group was the third largest in Washington, D.C. with revenue of approximately $30 million.
+By 2015, the Podesta Group was the third largest in Washington, D.C., with revenue of approximately $30 million.
 Clients of the firm have included Google, Wells Fargo, General Electric, Boeing and the Washington trade group for the U.S. drug industry.
 The firm had a number of foreign governments as clients, including the Kingdom of Saudi Arabia, the Republic of Iraq and the government of South Sudan.
 According to The Wall Street Journal, Podesta's lobbying firm performed well in 2015, because clients believed that he had access to a future Hillary Clinton administration.
 In the 2016 presidential election, he raised money for Clinton.
 Fundraising records show that over the course of a decade Podesta and his wife Heather donated more to the Democratic Party and its candidates than any other lobbyists.

 Podesta has lobbied for a variety of groups, including Bank of America, BP, and Egypt.
 More recently, he has worked for Pennsylvania Democratic representatives Joe Sestak, Chris Carney, and Patrick Murphy, and chaired former Pennsylvania Gov. Ed Rendell's reelection campaign.
 In 2016, Podesta was on the board of a Vietnamese casino company run by an American businessman who had been barred from the securities industry in United States for defrauding customers.
 The casino company sought to get the Vietnamese government to deregulate the gambling sector.

+In 2019 he presented "The Gifts of Tony Podesta' at the Katzen Arts Center in Washington D.C.

 On July 23, 2021, Huawei reportedly hired Podesta as consultant and lobbyist, with a goal of nurturing the company's relationship with the Biden administration.